Home

 How will dropping a class affect my Minnesota Grant?

 MN Grant recipients must carry 15 credits per term to receive the maximum grant.
-Funding at 12, 13, or 14 credits is prorated.
-Call the Financial Aid Office to check your funding if you plan to enroll for less than 15 credits.
+Once below 15 credits, funding is prorated.
+Call the Financial Aid Office to check your MN grant amount if you plan to enroll for less than 15 credits.

 How do I get a job and how will it affect Financial Aid?

 All students are eligible to be placed on the waiting list.
-Contact the Financial Aid Office to have your name placed on the waiting list.
+Contact the student employment office to have your name placed on the waiting list.
 You will be notified when you are authorized to look for employment on campus.

-Work awards are included in your financial aid package.
-It sometimes is necessary to reduce Federal subsidized loans to make room for a work award.
-Please contact the student employment administrator on your campus to find out specifically how the addition of a work award will affect your financial aid.
+Work study offers are included in your financial aid package.
+It sometimes is necessary to reduce federal or private loans to make room for a work study position.
+You will be contacted by student employment if this is the case.

 How will my financial aid be affected if I study abroad?